ilgooz/stack/readme.md

 ### Contribute
 * Share your ideas by opening new issues
-* Feel free to ask for future requests
+* Feel free to ask for feature requests